drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

     <img src="https://user-images.githubusercontent.com/128198038/236096082-51d056d1-9632-4b82-92b3-56aaa06f1566.png" alt="alt text" />
 </div>

-#### Gathering Requirements:
+#### Gathering Requirements Phase:
 - Find and identify the best stakeholders.
-For examples, administrative personnel, medical professionals, and students.
+For examples, PKU UTM administrative personnel, PKU UTM medical professionals, and UTM students.
-- Determine which features are necessary and which may be added later by analysing and prioritising the requirements.
+- Determine which features are necessary for Student Health and Wellness Management System and which may be added later by analysing and prioritising the requirements.
+For instances, health tips, SOS emergency call button, Dental Pre-appointment Form and Online Mental Consultation.
-- Gather requirements from stakeholders using surveys, focus populations and interviews.
+- Gather requirements from stakeholders by explaning surveys questions, focus populations and interviews.
-- Plan a product backlog with a list of all the features and specifications.
+- Plan a product backlog with a list of all the features and specifications needed for Student Health and Wellness Management System.

-#### Planning a sprint:
+#### Planning Phase:
 - Examine the product backlog and make decision on which features will be selected in the following sprint.
 - Define a sprint backlog with the precise activities and user stories that must be performed during the sprint, and determine the sprint goals.
 - Assign tasks to team members followed by determine the required work loads for each members.

-#### Sprint Development:
+#### Sprint Development Phase:
 - Create the features and elements of the website that are included in the sprint backlog.
 - Organising meetings forprogress discussion, track team efforts, and identify problems.
 - Integrate and test continuously to make sure the website is operating as intended.
 - Documentation of website is adequated and code is routinely checked.

-#### Sprint Review:
+#### Sprint Review Phase:
 - Receive feedback from stakeholders by presenting the developed features.
 - Review the sprint objectives and goal achieved.
 - Identify the problems of the website that need to be improved or developed further.